-We’ll take a quick look at what’s most important to this case and touch upon what “prior art” means in the world of copyright and copyright infringement.
+How about a quick look at what’s most important to this case and at the importance of “prior art” in the world of copyright and copyright infringement.

 That track is on Youtube.

-The two songs have some lyrics in common and that’s about it.
+The two songs have some lyrics in common, and I think nothing other than that.
 Is that infringement?
-Could it possibly be?
+Might it possibly be?

-“Infringement,” to make things super simple is a bit of a three legged stool.
+“Infringement,” is a bit of a three-legged stool.
 For one thing, it requires that Swift might reasonably be believed to have heard “Haters Gone Hate.”
 That’s called “access.”
-Secondly the songs must be “substantially similar.”
-That’s the sort of thing musicologists like me are asked to evaluate.
+Secondly, the songs must be “substantially similar.”
+That’s the sort of thing forensic musicologists like me are asked to evaluate, but again, here there’s not much that’s in my wheelhouse.
 Third, critically, the thing supposedly infringed upon must be protected by copyright.
-This last “leg” is possibly the one that’s gonna get in the way.
+This last “leg” is possibly the one that’s gonna get in the way here,

-As to access, Graham’s track has a lot of views on Youtube.
-Seems like quite a stretch to think Taylor Swift heard it.
-But it’s not impossible.
+As to “access,” Graham’s track has a good number of views on Youtube.
+But offhand, it seems like a stretch to think Taylor Swift heard it.
+Impossible?
+No.

 “Substantially similar?”
 Only lyrically.
-The melodies are completely dissimilar.
+The melodies are entirely dissimilar.

 He wrote “Haters Gone Hate” just a few years before Taylor Swift wrote “Shake It Off” but about ten years after a trio called 3LW wrote the other side of that coin, “Playas Got’ Play.”

-So those guys might have a more protectable claim on this.
+So those guys might have an earlier established claim on this lyric.

-And even 3LW’s track is from the early 2000’s, a few years after Ice-T wrote a tune, “Don’t Hate The Playa,” which is perhaps the earliest use of the idea we can find.
+And even 3LW’s track is from the early 2000’s, a few years after-T wrote a tune, “Don’t Hate The Playa,” which is perhaps the earliest use of the idea we can find.

-My point is that people have been saying and singing “playas and hatahs” and “playa hatahs,” and “playas gonna play and hatas gonna hate, and hackers gonna hack” and a dozen other twists on this for a long time!
+My point is that people have been saying and singing “playas and hatahs” and “playa hatahs,” and “playas gonna play and hatahs gonna hate,” and “hackers gonna hack” and a dozen other twists on this for a long time!
 The late great Stuart Scott made a thing of playahs and hatahs nearly every day on ESPN TV throughout the 2000’s.
 Boo-yah to that by the way.
 Miss the hell out of Stuart Scott.

-In order to enjoy copyright protection, an expression needs to be original.
-The phrase “Prior Art” refers to work that came before yours and attenuates your originality.
-If you put out a track in 2013 that employs a catchphrase that has been broadly available to the public for a decade and then you try to claim copyright infringement, you’ve got a difficult argument.
+To enjoy copyright protection, an expression needs to be original.
+The phrase “Prior Art” refers to work that came before yours and attenuates its originality.
+If you put out a track in 2013 that employs a catchphrase that has been broadly available to the public for a decade, and then you try to claim copyright infringement, you’ve got a problematic argument.
 Just as you don’t want to be sued by those who used the catchphrase before you, you shouldn’t expect copyright protection for yourself.

 More often than not, laws are sensible.
-No really.
+No really, they are.